Robbie Pecorari

 Roberto "Robbie" Pecorari (born May 12, 1987) is an American racing driver from Aston, Pennsylvania.

+Career

 One of America's most successful young karters, he won numerous regional and national World Karting Association and Stars of Karting championships before moving up to cars in late 2003.
-In 2004 he competed in numerous open-wheel developmental series, including Skip Barber Formula Dodge, where he finished fifth in series points. and the Star Mazda Series.
-In 2005 he competed in Star Mazda full-time and finished second in the championship, winning two races and rookie of the year honors.
+In 2004, he competed in numerous open-wheel developmental series, including Skip Barber Formula Dodge, where he finished fifth in series points, and the Star Mazda Series.
+In 2005, he competed in Star Mazda full-time and finished second in the championship, winning two races and rookie of the year honors.